United States national under-19 cricket team

 The United States national under-19 cricket team represents the United States in international under-19 cricket.
-The team is coached by Asif Mujtaba and is captained by Rishi Ramesh.
+The team is coached by Vincent Vinay Kumar and is captained by Utkarsh Srivastava.

 The team was coached by Thiru Kumaran, a former Indian Test player, during the 2015 ICC Americas Under-19 Championship. and was coached by former U.S. player Kevin Darlington in 2020.